TinaT9248/final_project_4/ReadMe.md

 ## How to produce report
 `final_project_4.Rmd` is used to read both tables and the figure from the `final_output/` folder.
 Runs `final_code/03_render_report.R` to render `final_project_4.Rmd`.

+## how to synchronize package repository
+When running `make install`, it executes an R script from the command line that calls `renv::restore()`, which reads the `renv.lock` file and installs all necessary packages as specified.